 Famous for its year-round hot springs and ice climbing in the winter, the town has more to offer.
-You’ll find hiking trails for all abilities, river walks, mine tours with panning for gold, shopping, and dining opportunities in an old Wild West setting.
+You’ll find hiking trails for all abilities, river walks, mine tours with panning for gold, shopping, and dining opportunities in a Wild West setting.

 Things To Do In Ouray

 Original Victorian buildings line Ouray’s Main Street, registered as a National Historic District.
-Housing a few hotels, private residences, the county courthouse, and the city hall, the well-kept street might make you feel like you’ve traveled back to the late 19th century.
+Home to a few hotels, private residences, the county courthouse, and the city hall, the well-kept street might make you feel like you’ve traveled back to the late 19th century.

 Enjoy a leisurely walk surrounded by the gorgeous mountains.
 Or take a guided walking tour offered by the Ouray County Historical Society.
 Contact them at the Ouray County Museum, located in a historic building that once housed the Saint Joseph’s Miner’s Hospital.
 While there, take a tour of the museum for a more in-depth look at the town’s history.